Rakhtbeej: Plot

-The movie is based on the two men Abhay and Ajay (both played by Maanas) whose fate take them to powerful positions in business and politics.
-Due to a love triangle and their enmity with other powerful politicians and business men their life goes for a toss.
+The movie is based on two men, Abhay and Ajay (both played by Maanas), whose fate takes them to powerful positions in business and politics.
+Due to a love triangle and their enmity with other powerful politicians and businessmen, their lives go for a toss.

 Soundtrack

 Soundtrack was composed by Satish-Ajay.

 Critical reception

 The movie got negative feedback for both its music and content.